 I categorize investing/trading styles into four different categories:

 1. Fundamental : Decision making based on quantitative analysis of the company's financial information and qualitative analysis of its business, competition and economic environment.

-- Financial Statements: In a previous installment, I covered where to find financial statements and what to look for in them.
+- Financial Statements: If you understand how to read financial statements, now is a perfect time to utilize that.
 At a minimum, make sure you read the most recent annual report and the two most recent quarterly reports.

-- Conference Calls: I also covered how to approach listening to a company's quarterly conference calls.
+- Conference Calls: Make sure you're also listening to and analyzing earnings calls.
 Many companies have archives of these calls online.
 Listen to the two most recent earnings calls.
 Otherwise, there are some services from which you can purchase conference call transcripts.

-- Press Releases and News: Do a search on TheStreet or other financial news Web sites and read all the press releases, news items and commentary for the company that have been published since the last earnings report.
+- Press Releases and News: Do a search on news and financial websites and read all the press releases, news items and commentary for the company that have been published since the last earnings report.

 - Analysts Reports: Review as many analysts reports as you can.
 However, here are two important caveats: Make sure the report is recent and stick to analysts with a solid reputation for coverage of that company or industry.
 Look for the "axe" in the name.
 The axe is the go-to analyst with the best historical call on that stock.